Fortified church

 A fortified church is a church that is built to serve a defensive role in times of war.
 Such churches were specially designed to incorporate military features, such as thick walls, battlements, and embrasures.
 Others, such as the Ávila Cathedral were incorporated into the town wall.
 Monastic communities, such as Solovki Monastery, are often surrounded by a wall, and some churches, such as St. Arbogast in Muttenz, Switzerland, have an outer wall as well.
 Churches with additional external defences such as curtain walls and wall towers are often referred to more specifically as fortress churches or Kirchenburgen (literally "church castles").

 Most fortified churches date back to time periods in Europe that were plagued by frequent conflict, for example ones in the Dordogne region of France, fought over by France and England in medieval times, and in Transylvania, during the Ottoman invasions.
 Fortified churches were also built in places controlled by colonial empires, such as one in the Philippines at the scene of the siege of Baler.

+United States

+There are many examples of fortified churches in American history with many still intact.
+One example is the fortified church in the called the Alamo Mission which was originally a chapel created from a Spanish Mission but was repurposed as defensive for the Battle of the Alamo.
+Other examples are the multiple churches in the Appalachian region that served as a church and a safe place where settlers could go for a safe retreat.